mortenskoett/itu-devops-group-noname/report/chapters/201_design_and_architecture.md

 ## 2.01 Design and Architecture
-This chapter seeks to describe the overall architecture of the implementation as well as to give an understanding of how the individual subsystems are physically positioned.
+This section seeks to describe the overall architecture of the system as well as to give an understanding of how the individual subsystems are physically positioned.

 The following constitutes all of the subsystems in the implemented Minitwit application and are presented here to give a brief overview: